Section 54(1) of the UK’s Modern Slavery Act (2015) requires BullionVault to publish a 'slavery and human trafficking'

 By only trading with LBMA/LPPM member bullion banks in the form of London Good Delivery (LGD) bars, BullionVault ensures that all newly-made gold, silver, platinum and palladium bullion which its customers buy and sell meet today's strictest standards for due diligence, ethics and human rights in the precious metals supply chain.

 The LBMA's Responsible Gold Programme has made supply-chain auditing mandatory for all gold Good Delivery refiners since 2012 and it now also covers silver, platinum and palladium bar production.
 The purpose of the programme is to ensure continuous improvement of responsible sourcing business practices among the Association's approved refiners, and so reassure the market's clients that all of the metal sourced from LBMA Good Delivery Refiners is free from threat financing.

-Now on version 8 for gold, and based on the Organisation for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals, the programme is from 2020 being annually reviewed in the LBMA's new Responsible Sourcing Report, with specific focuses on environmental, social and governance issues.
+Now on version 9 for gold, and based on the Organisation for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals, the programme is annually reviewed in the LBMA's new Responsible Sourcing Report, with specific focuses on environmental, social and governance issues.
 The latest requirements, applicable to all Good Delivery Refiners from January 2022, include mandatory conformance with Disclosure Guidance to promote better reporting practices, clarity on due diligence around recycled gold, the elimination of cash transactions (except for Artisinal and Small-scale Mining (ASM)), and provision of support for responsible ASM to create economic and development opportunities